fischertechnik/txt_demo_ROBOPro_SLI/HowToUseTxtWeb.md

 # TXT WEB Server
+## Introduction
-The TXT controller firmware version> = 4.5.0 contains an integrated WEB server that can be used to upload and download programs and files to the TXT.
-In this way, e.g. C programs are copied from the computer to the TXT controller and then started via the user interface of the TXT controller.
+The TXT controller firmware version> = 4.5.0 contains an integrated WEB server that can be used to upload and download programs, SLI's data and data files to/from the TXT controller.
+In this way, e.g.  compiled C/C++ programs are copied from the computer to the TXT controller and then started via the user interface of the TXT controller.

+## How to activate the web server?
 If the WEB server is not yet switched on, it must first be activated in the TXT menu (*Settings* -> *(down arrow)* -> *Security* -> *WEB Server*).
 When the WEB server is switched on, a "ws" symbol is displayed in the upper TXT status bar.

 ![Settings WEBServer](./docs/webserver/Settings_WEBServer0.png) ![Settings WEBServer](./docs/webserver/Settings_WEBServer1.png) ![Settings WEBServer](./docs/webserver/Settings_WEBServer2.png) ![Settings WEBServer](./docs/webserver/Settings_WEBServer_Off.png) ![Statusbar WS](./docs/webserver/Settings_WEBServer_On.png)
+## How to connect?
 The TXT controller can be connected to the computer via *USB* / *WLAN* / *Bluetooth*.

 The WEB page of the TXT controller can be accessed when the IP address is entered in the WEB browser (*Chrome* or *Firefox* are recommended).
 Depending on the interface, a different IP address must be entered.